lorstevens/liri-node-app/README.md

 -  Actors in the movie.

 Lastly, if the user types "do-what-it-says", the terminal will output the song details for Backstreet Boys' "I Want it That Way."

+Plot of the movie.
+Actors in the movie.
+Rotten Tomatoes Rating.
+Rotten Tomatoes URL.
+Or if no movie is passed through, it will default to "Mr. Nobody"

+node liri.js do-what-it-says
+Takes the text from random.txt and runs the song through spotify-this-song command